 NEW YORK TIMES: Clinging to the Forest Despite the Chaos

-SAN FRANCISCO GATE PUBLICATION: GREEN Nature in the City / San Francisco's naturalist underground works to bring it back,
+SAN FRANCISCO GATE: GREEN Nature in the City / San Francisco's naturalist underground works to bring it back,

 Josiah also compiled and wrote the Presidio Bird Checklist for the Golden Gate National Parks Conservancy.